-This document provides a detailed description of the algorithm chosen to generate the Permafrost ECV products to be delivered in the Permafrost\cci project.
+This document provides a detailed description of the algorithm chosen to generate the Permafrost ECV products to be delivered in the Permafrost cci project.
 The processing chain is described, including preprocessing of input data, the main processing steps using the ground thermal model CryoGrid CCI, and post-processing of model results.
-The CryoGrid CCI ground thermal model is based on existing permafrost models but is optimized for efficient computation which is required to facilitate application for the entire permafrost domain.
+In CCI4 iteration 1, CryoGrid CCI has been fully integrated in the CryoGrid community model (Westermann et al., 2023), making it accessible to a wider user community of permafrost researchers.
+CryoGrid CCI is a ground thermal model based on existing permafrost models, which is optimized for efficient computation to facilitate application for the entire permafrost domain.
 For each pixel, a model ensemble is computed in order to simulate the considerable subgrid variability (1km resolution) of the ground thermal regime observed in field-based studies.
 The model ensemble takes the spatial variability of landcover and ground stratigraphy, as well as snow depth into account, what allows for computation of a permafrost fraction.
 At the boundary of the permafrost domain, this makes it possible to quantitatively reproduce the well-established zonations in discontinuous and sporadic permafrost.
-The processing chain makes use of remotely sensed land surface temperatures (MODIS LST) and landcover (ESA CCI), which is supplemented within Permafrost\cci by a range of ancillary information, such as ground stratigraphies and fields of the ERA-5 reanalysis.
-The spin-up of the ground thermal profile has been strongly improved in year 2 by starting simulations already in the years 1979/1980 (instead of 2003 as in year 1) and will be further improved in year 3 of the project, so that a spin-up period of more than ten years can be achieved.
+The processing chain makes use of remotely sensed land surface temperatures (MODIS LST) and landcover (ESA CCI), which is supplemented within Permafrost cci by a range of ancillary information, such as ground stratigraphies and fields of the ERA-5 reanalysis.
+The spin-up of the ground thermal profile is achieved by using reanalysis data from 1951 to 1980 which are statistically downscaled with MODIS LST using an overlap period from 2003 to 2021.
+Furthermore, the model is run twice for the five year period 1980 to 1984, allowing for the ground temperatures in the active layer and the uppermost permafrost to stabilize.
 The CryoGrid CCI model delivers the thermal profile from the surface downwards at sufficient temporal resolution to resolve the seasonal cycle.
 The output variables computed from the model state are mean annual ground temperature at different depths, annual active layer thickness and permafrost fraction within 1km pixels.
+In CCI4 iteration 1, we will also output instantaneous ground temperatures for four different times in a year, namely 1st of January, 1st of April, 1st of July and 1st of October allowing to capture the seasonal temperature signal.